 Always be selling

 Something I try to do with people that I think might be interested in the services I offer is to sell them on how I can bring value into their lives.
-My good friend Chris Brogan reminds me often in his newsletter (which you can subscribe to) and his blog to always be selling.
+My good friend Chris Brogan reminds me often in his newsletter and his blog to always be selling.